chillinflute/ChrisxSam-Planner/Essay II/Vienna Essay II 2332158.md

 - As one of the most narrative-based forms of musical genre exemplifying modernist features, this essay will focus almost exclusively on opera

 ### POINT 1 - PORTRAYAL OF FEMALE CHARACTERS
-Most notably, there was a trend of female protagonists in Wiener Moderne opera at the beginning of the twentieth century;
+Most notably, there was a trend of female protagonists in Wiener Moderne opera, beginning in the early twentieth century; the first example to discuss being *Salome*, by Richard Strauss.

 - *Elektra* + *Salome*, Strauss
 	- difference in portrayal - Salome is inherently sexual and sexualised in the opera.
 Themes centre around seduction and manipulation via these means.